davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 ## Fault-Tolerant Tiebreaking

 Okay, so we've realized we need a tiebreaker to force the algorithm to eventually terminate, and we now realize that tiebreaker needs to execute before all votes are in if we want it to be fault tolerant.
+So how do we do that?

+...
+I'm really not sure.

+Executing the tiebreaker before all votes are in is quite dangerous: if we execute the tiebreaker before all votes are in, and then all those missing votes arrive, it can change the algorithm's answer and get everything all confused.
+For example, we could run the bully algorithm at a time where the tally only has votes for `Red` and `Blue`, and decide our answer is `Blue`; but then if other votes come in and even one of those votes picks `Green`, the next node to run its own instance of the tiebreaker will run the bully algorithm over `Red`, `Blue` and `Green` and pick `Green`.
+Now different nodes have picked different values, we have violated the Agreement property, which is sort of consensus's holiest of holies.

+Maybe we could work around this by having a different, even more clever tiebreaker than the one we already have.
+But no matter what tiebreaker we use, running it before all votes are in means a candidate value might still reach a majority after we have run the tiebreaker.
+So one node might run the tiebreaker prematurely and get the tiebreaker's answer, while some other node waits just a second or two longer, receives the last set of votes, and discovers some value has reached a majority.
+Once again, the different nodes disagree, violating Agreement.

+Based on this, I don't think any choice of tiebreaker will make tiebreaking fault-tolerant; instead, we need to adjust the trigger condition for when the tiebreaker runs.
+The trigger condition must run after votes have been received from all healthy nodes, but must not wait for any faulted nodes, since their votes will never arrive.

+It would seem what we really need is a **failure detector**: a reliable way to tell whether a remote node is still progressing or if it has faulted.
+There is quite a bit of literature about failure detectors and what we could do if we had a reliable one, but the fact is 100% correct failure detectors don't exist.

 TODO we need to show the tiebreaking rule before all votes are in necessarily creates an agremenet violation in some situations.

-TODO justify we are now stuck, and segue out to FLP
+TODO justify we are now stuck

+# Intermission

+TODO

+* Recap that we set out to try the obvious things and find out they don't work and get stuck
+* Between DistributedWriteOnce, basic voting, and tiebreaking, we have now done that
+* This is the low point in our journey; things only get better from here
+* We are going to examine the FLP result, to learn what's wrong and figure out how to sidestep the problem
+* That wll finally lead us where we want to go: Paxos

 # Part 3: The FLP Result

-Thank you for making so far on this journey with me.
-You have now seen why consensus is ubiquitous, what a consensus algorithm needs to look like, you understand the importance and difficulty of making an algorithm fault-tolerant, and you have now seen several approaches to fault-tolerant consensus that don't work.
-We are almost ready to reach Paxos.
-There is but one more stepping stone to cross: we need to understand why we got stuck designing our voting algorithm, so we can figure out the workaround that lets us sidestep the problem we're running into.

-The funny thing about the FLP result is it doesn't really tell us anything we don't already know; it just generalizes the problem we are having with voting in a way that shows it affects *every* possible fault-tolerant consensus algorithm you might try to design, and it uses the language of formal mathematics to explain why all approaches are broken.
-Spoiler alert: they're all broken in the same way we have already encountered.
-(I may have steered the design discussion in Part 2 along a path that mimics the FLP proof.)

 ---